kyeongha-git/Crop-for-Trust/README.md

 | ![gradcam_orig_02](assets/Grad-CAM/original/img_02.png) | ![gradcam_orig_crop_02](assets/Grad-CAM/original/img_02_crop.png) | ![gradcam_gen_02](assets/Grad-CAM/generation/img_02.png) | ![gradcam_gen_crop_02](assets/Grad-CAM/generation/img_02_crop.png) |

 > 💡 *Observation:*
-> Models trained on cropped or generatively cleaned data exhibit **stronger activation around the actual damage regions**,
+> When the model trained on the YOLO Cropped dataset was used to infer the original images, it exhibited much stronger attention around the actual damage regions.
-> suggesting improved spatial attention and interpretability compared to the baseline.
+> This phenomenon was consistently observed in both the Original and Generatively Cleaned datasets.
+> We argue that this improvement arises because YOLO cropping effectively removes contextless, non-damage regions, allowing the model to focus more precisely on the true damage areas during learning.

 ---

 ### 📈 2️⃣ Classification Accuracy & Data Reliability Analysis

-This section presents the **quantitative comparison** of classification performance and dataset reliability across the four experimental settings.
+This section presents the quantitative comparison of classification performance and dataset reliability across the four experimental settings.
-Each configuration is evaluated using the best-performing model checkpoint obtained from ten independent runs.
+- Each configuration is evaluated using the best-performing model checkpoint obtained from ten independent runs.
+- In this study, Data Reliability is defined as (\( 1 - \text{(Bias Ratio)} \)), where bias refers to human annotations or artificial artifacts such as hand markings, needles, or other non-damage elements included in the images.

 | Condition | Data Reliability | Annotation Clean | YOLO Crop | Best Acc (%) |
 |------------|------------------|------------------|------------|---------------|